Small Business Funding

 How does a tutoring business qualify for funding?

-Lenders weigh consistent revenue through your business bank account, time in business, and personal credit.
+Funders weigh consistent revenue through your business bank account, time in business, and personal credit.
 An established center with recurring enrollment and steady deposits - even if seasonal - presents a strong picture.
 Getting your paperwork together speeds the match; see the documents needed for business funding.

 If summers pull your deposits down or your credit is thinner than you'd like, cash-flow-based options weigh deposits over score - see business funding with bad credit.
 Checking your options with The Broker Shop won't affect your credit score, so there is no downside to seeing where you stand.

-How The Broker Shop matches you to the right lender
+How The Broker Shop matches you to the right funder

 For an owner focused on students and results, that saves real time.
 You compare the strongest offers in one place, and it is free to the applicant.
 See how a business funding broker works.
-Advertised funding runs from $5,000 to $2 million depending on the lender and your business.
+Advertised funding runs from $5,000 to $2 million depending on the funder and your business.

 See what you qualify for

-One 2-minute application is matched to the lenders whose guidelines you meet.
+One 2-minute application is matched to the funders whose guidelines you meet.
 It's free, and checking your options won't affect your credit score.

-See What I Qualify For →The bottom line: Tutoring earns on the school calendar but pays costs year-round - a line of credit to bridge summers plus a term loan to expand fits the cycle, and one application matches you to the lenders whose guidelines you meet.
+The bottom line: Tutoring earns on the school calendar but pays costs year-round - a line of credit to bridge summers plus a term loan to expand fits the cycle, and one application matches you to the funders whose guidelines you meet.